The flightless takahē is a unique bird, a conservation icon and a survivor.

-Thought to be extinct for nearly half a century, takahē were rediscovered in 1948 by an Invercargill based doctor, Geoffrey Orbell.
+Its body is covered in dark feathers with a distinctive blue-green sheen.
+The bird has a robust build, strong legs, and a thick, red bill.
+Thought to be extinct for nearly half a century, takahē were rediscovered in 1948 by an Invercargill-based doctor, Geoffrey Orbell.
 He came across a small number of birds in the Murchison Mountains deep in Fiordland, still the only place on Earth where these peculiar birds are found.
-The Murchison Mountains are closed off to the public to protect the Takahē.
-Takahē can be seen at the Te Anau Bird Sanctuary.
+The Murchison Mountains are closed off to the public to protect the takahē.

 Read more on the takahē here.